Our music performance course is the perfect choice for musicians who are looking to build a successful career as a

 “Our students learn about the opportunities open to them in the music industry, and learn how to work together effectively as musicians.”

 Riverside music complex is one of the most celebrated studios in Scotland, offering an unrivalled environment for our students to make the most of their talent and creativity.
 The campus is located in Busby, just south of Glasgow, with excellent transport links to the city and surrounding areas.

 Fill out our online application today for the music performance course, or read more below about the individual modules that you will study.

 (SCQF Level 7)

-Minimum of One Higher (Band C or above, music is highly desirable) or equivalent plus passes in at least 2 other subjects at Intermediate 2 or equivalent.
-Preference will be given to students with at least two Highers (Band C or above).
+Minimum of One Higher (Band C or above, music is highly desirable) or equivalent plus passes in at least 2 other subjects at NAT 5 or equivalent.
 Students must demonstrate ability on at least 1 instrument, or voice.